 The most basic rule of farming while playing Nasus is to always last hit with your Siphoning Strike.
-This is because, as you may know, your Siphoning Strike gains 3 additional damage each time you get the Killing Blow on a minion.
-If you use Siphoning Strike to get the Killing Blow on a Large Minion, Large Jungle Camp, Dragon, Baron or an Enemy Champion, the bonus is doubled, and your Siphoning Strike receives an additional 6 damage.
+This is because, as you may know, your Siphoning Strike gains 6 additional damage each time you get the killing blow on a minion.
+If you use Siphoning Strike to get the killing blow on a large minion, large camp, dragon, baron or an enemy champion, the bonus is doubled, and your Siphoning Strikereceives an additional 6 damage.

 It is sometimes acceptable to use your Spirit Fire when eliminating a wave of minions, purely because it does so little damage that it doesn't really affect the farming of your Siphoning Strike.

 The bonus damage on your Siphoning Strike is shown in blue, so you can easily keep track of the amount of damage that you have gained from farming.

 You should try to farm for the first 25-30 minutes of your game and avoid leaving your lane unless your team is getting their butts kicked in fights.
 Once the 30 minute mark hits, you should be so ridiculously well farmed that you'll be a real game-changer in Team-Fights.